OpenMined/PSI/README.md

 It's worth noting that the protocol has several variants, some of which introduce a small false-positive rate, while others do not generate false positives.
 This behavior is selective, and the false-positive rate can be tuned.
+The selection has implications on communication costs as well.

-The protocol has configurable **containers**.
+__NOTE resembles*__: The protocol has configurable **containers**.
 Golomb Compressed Sets (`Gcs`) is the default container but it can be overridden to be `BloomFilter` or `Raw` encrypted strings. `Gcs` and `BloomFilter` will have false positives whereas `Raw` will not.
+Using `Raw` increases the communication cost as it is sending raw strings over the wire while the other two options drastically reduce the cost at the price of having false positives.

 ## Security